sidecus/zyin.intentbot/README.md

 I started writing some code to reduce repeated work for myself when creating simple bots.
 Now I think it might be helpful to others as well.

 # Is it really simple?
 Let's see.
 As a prerequisite, you need to implement IIntentService which does the intent parsing.
 This is to map user input to known intent name string.
-You can use built in ```LuisService``` if you want.
+You can use LUIS with built-in ```LuisService```, or create your own intent service.
 ## Identify an intent and take an action
 1. Define a custom intent context.
 Override the IntentName getter.
 ```